 A nice and friendly driver picked us up promptly at 9:40 for our 10:00am presentation at the Sheraton Vistana Resort in Orlando.
 We arrived just after 10:00am with all of our luggage, as we were moving to the Hyatt Regency.
 There was some complication/confusion at check in, as we assumed we could store our bags.
 They finally stored it behind the Checkout and Gift counter, and we went to the main presentation conference hall to await or selling agent.

 The presentation aspect was pretty standard, except for a cool light-up wall with all the Sheraton Timeshare properties on a world map.
-There was a model unit walk-through, which was decent – the quality was similar to that at the Grand Chateau in Vegas, and slightly better than the Tahiti Village property.
+There was a model unit walk-through, which was decent – the quality was similar to that at the Marriott Grand Chateau in Vegas (review here), and slightly better than the Tahiti Village, Las Vegas property (review here).
 We then returned to the conference area, answered more questions, and looked at some price options.
 As I mentioned, it was hard to justify the maintenance fees at this current stage in our life. $700 for 1 bd. for a week, each year, is a “meh” proposition, let alone counting the initial purchase price.

 We could parry the benefits offered quite easily.
 The conversion from StarOptions (that’s what they call their timeshare points) to Starpoints was low.
 The “Gold for life” sounds good – but I currently have Platinum and the Starwood American Express.
 One of the benefits of the SPG AMEX card is getting Gold by spending $30,000 in a calendar year.
 At the current rate of churning, that’s somewhere in late March each year.